Ethics and integrity – two codes of conduct based on shared values

 The Arkema group's values are universal as they are inspired by principles derived from fundamental treaties including the Universal Declaration of Human Rights of 1948, the principles of the International Labor

 Organization, the Guidelines for multinational enterprises of the OECD.
-Moreover, Arkema joined the Ten Principles of the United Nations Global Compact.
+Moreover, Arkema is a participant in the United Nations Global Compact initiative and support its ten principles.

 The four core values of the Arkema group